dgovil/PythonForMayaSamples/README.md

   PyCharm Edu is a version of PyCharm with a simplified interface (optional) and coursework that will help a user learn Python in their spare time.

+* **Maya DevKit**

+  Unfortunately from Maya 2016 onwards, Autodesk stopped shipping the Maya developer kit with Maya.
+  This isn't super necessary for our course, but it does provide some nice autocomplete features in our editors.

+  If you're on **Maya 2016** download the zip file from here: https://github.com/autodesk-adn/Maya-devkit

+  If you're on **Maya 2017** download it from here: https://apps.autodesk.com/MAYA/en/Detail/Index?id=6303159649350432165&appLang=en

+  Instructions on how to set up your directories for your specific OS are here: http://help.autodesk.com/view/MAYAUL/2017/ENU//?guid=__files_Setting_up_your_build_environment_htm

 * **Other Editors**

   There are a lot of other editors, and I will personally not be using them for this course.
   However, if you have a preference for other editors, I will go over setting up the editors with Maya.
   The following editors will be covered